Faizanms812/RPG-Game/README.md

 # RPG-Game
 Created a turn-based RPG-style game using Tkinter and Python

 Week 7 of learning Python.
-I decided to take a break from CS50P and applied my skills that I have learned into a practical project.
+I decided to take a break from CS50P and apply the skills I had learned in a practical project.
 The code for the game is located in the file RPG.py.

 This is the main menu of the game.
-I am using Tkinter library to display a frame for the menu.
-I also used PIL library for the Image and to resize it.
+I am using the Tkinter library to display a frame for the menu.
+I also used the PIL library for the Image and to resize it.
 I then used a label to cover the background.
-The start button on the main menu will stop displaying the current frame and immediately put you into the game with a random chosen class and monster to fight
+The start button on the main menu will stop displaying the current frame and immediately put you into the game with a randomly chosen class and monster to fight

 ![image](https://github.com/user-attachments/assets/69d5da06-4f3f-432d-9eb9-4c2f47ce0f6a)